wearespindle/estrada/README.md

 If you want to report an issue see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more info.

-We will be happy to answer your other questions at {opensource@wearespindle.com or insert alias}
+We will be happy to answer your other questions at opensource@wearespindle.com

 ## License